There’s Nothing Better than Paddling These Two Rivers Near Shipshewana

 For this trip, we started right at the Trading Post (no shuttle needed).
 They gave us a map and instructions on portaging over Nasby Dam.
-We were told to call the office once we reached our destination so that they could haul us back to where we parked along with our boats.
+We were told to call the office once we reached our destination so they could pick us back up and drive us to where we parked, along with our boats.

-Kayaking the Pigeon River, (or as my boyfriend likes to say "yaking" the river), was just as peaceful and relaxing as the Fawn River.
+Kayaking the Pigeon River was just as peaceful and relaxing as the Fawn River.
 We saw many turtles that plopped in the water as we approached.
-Once again, it was as if you didn't need to paddle at all as the river just takes you downstream on its own!
+Once again, it was as if you didn't need to paddle at all as the river calmingly takes you downstream on its own!
 (Great for lazy summer days).

 Unfortunately, it started to sprinkle when we were near the Nasby Dam point, and a storm was heading our way.
 So, we decided to give the Trading Post office a call in order to get picked up early and avoid the rain.
 We were glad we did!
 Just as we got back to the office, the rain let loose!
 We laughed imagining us still out on the river in a rain storm.

-Trading Post Canoe & Kayak is a very well-run business, and they'll help you have a fantastic day adventuring on the Pigeon River.
+Trading Post Canoe & Kayak is a very well-run business, and they'll help you have a fantastic day of adventure on the Pigeon River.
 I can't wait to go back and maybe even try their "Refuge Bridge" trip which is 13 miles long!

-Shipshewana, Indiana may be known more for the unique shopping, but go just off the beaten path to find some amazing outdoorsy things to do!
+Shipshewana, Indiana may be known more for the unique shopping and world-class entertainment, but go just off the beaten path to find some amazing things to do outdoors too!